 Google Structured Data extension incorporates the proper code into your site to give better results to the search engines, adding some rich snippets and other features.
 After the installation of the extension there is something very important that you have to do; Check the validity and the correctness of your markup schema that has been added to your Joomla website.
 That will help you understand how search engines perceive your structured data.
-Let’s see the options we have for that below.

 - Google Structured Data Testing Tool